Applying

 • Virgin Islands

-The requirement may also be waived upon application review if a student has completed at least three years of postsecondary study in one of the countries listed above or the United States.
-We reserve the right to require demonstration of English proficiency, even if you have received your degree from one of the above-mentioned countries.
-In this case, a waiver request is not required to be submitted.
+The requirement may also be waived if a student has completed at least three years of full time and in-person postsecondary study in one of the countries listed above or the United States.
+We reserve the right to require further demonstration of English proficiency, even if you have received your degree from one of the above-mentioned countries.

 Frequently Asked Questions